 Is The Hoover H-Handy 700 Express Good At Cleaning Pet Hair?

 The Hoover provides mediocre pet hair cleaning performance.
 It’s fine for picking up loose hairs but lacks the suction to remove hairs that are stuck in carpet fibres or car seats.
 There are much better handhelds for pet hair on the market.

 Can You Replace The Hoover H-Handy 700 Battery?

 Yes, this Hoover has a battery that’s easy to remove from the handle of the vacuum.
 Replacement batteries are available, which gives peace of mind if the battery fails in the future.

 Hoover H-Handy 700 Express Review Verdict

-But it really is only good for small jobs, like toast crumbs on the countertop, or dried mud in the hallway.
-The short battery life and tiny dust canister mean it’s not suitable for anything bigger.
+But it really is only good for small jobs, like toast crumbs on the countertop or dried mud in the hallway.
+The short battery life, mediocre suction, and tiny dust canister mean it’s not suitable for anything bigger.

-Still, if you want an easier way to deal with quick cleaning tasks than dragging your main vac out, this Hoover won’t disappoint.
+Still, if you want an easier way to deal with quick cleaning tasks than dragging your main vac out, this Hoover is a cheaper option than the superior Shark WV200UK.
 But there are better ways to spend your money if you’re looking for a larger vac to handle most of the household cleaning.